This post may contain affiliate links.

 Image Credit: Deposit Photos

-This sun-loving perennial is treated as an annual in cooler climates but is hardy in zones 9 to 11.
-Its clusters of small, brightly colored flowers can attract butterflies and hummingbirds, making it a perfect addition to any garden.
+Lantanas are sun-loving perennials that are treated as annual plants in cooler climates but are hardy in zones 9 to 11.
+Its clusters of small, brightly colored flowers can attract butterflies and hummingbirds during the growing season, making it a perfect addition to any garden.

 Coreopsis tickseed dye flowers nature